diagnal/engage-android-sdk/README.md

 ```
 ## Messaging

-Engage wraps the Firebase messaging services to provide a simple and robust method to implement remote messaging.
+Engage wraps the Firebase and Huawei messaging services to provide a simple and robust method to implement remote messaging.
 To listen to push notifications or remote data messages, you just need to register with the Engage Messenger in a few simple steps.

 #### Step 1:  Add firebase in your project